lukaslt1993/kuberfriend/README.md

 ## About
 A playground to explore kubernetes.
 Project consists of:

-- base application made with Vaadin and Spring Boot.
-It's called kuberfriend in pom.xml.
+- kuberfriend - base application made with Vaadin and Spring Boot.
 Runs on 8081 port.
 - kuberfriend-service - the "brains" of kuberfriend.
 Made with Spring Boot, runs on 8082 port.
 - MongoDB - used by both applications, runs on 27017 port.